 - Stew: to cook in liquid, such as water, juice, wine, broth or stock, in a tightly covered pot over low heat.

-- Stir-fry: to cook small pieces of meat, poultry, fish, seafood and/or vegetables in a very small amount of oil, perhaps with added broth, over very high heat, stirring as you cook.
+- Stir-fry: to cook small pieces of meat, poultry, seafood, tofu and/or vegetables in a very small amount of oil, perhaps with added broth, over very high heat, stirring as you cook.